 Doctors utilize opioids that mimic the effects of naturally occurring opiates to treat moderate and severe pain.
 These medicines can also reduce pain that does not respond well to treatment from alternate medications.
-Some types and sources of pain are resistant to the standard pain treatments that are traditionally sought after first.
+Some sources of pain are resistant to the standard pain treatments that are traditionally sought after first.
 In these circumstances, opioids are very useful tools in pain management.

 Opioids impact the body in a few potential ways.
 They might affect the brainstem, for example.
 This vital part of the body controls functions such as heartbeat and breathing.
 Opioids could reduce coughing or slow breathing.
-They may also act on the limbic system in the brain, creating feelings of relaxation or pleasure in those parts of the brain that control emotions.
+They may also act on the limbic system in the brain, creating feelings of relaxation or pleasure in parts of the brain that regulate emotions.
 The spinal cord is also involved in pain reduction with opioids; it carries messages from the body to the brain and back again.
 In these ways, opioids are used to curb and control pain.